Form Factors in Higgs Couplings from Physics Beyond the Standard Model: An Example: Composite Higgs Models

 with $p_{1,2}$ being the momentum of left-handed or right-handed fermion lines respectively.
 To obtain the expressions above, we also assume the validity of Weinberg sum rules which set $y_{L1}=y_{L4}$ and $y_{R1}=y_{R4}$ in order to get the correct vanishing asymptotic behavior as $p_{1,2}\rightarrow \infty$.

 The total momentum dependent contribution to the Yukawa coupling will come from both the fermion propagators and the $tth$ form factor vertex.
-In the unitary gauge the non-local fermion lagrangian \eqref{eq:Leff_f} is
+In the unitary gauge the non local fermion lagrangian \eqref{eq:Leff_f} is